 turnarounds were enjoyed by minimally hedged equity strategies.
 Equity Long-Bias, Emerging Markets, and Event Driven funds saw mid-teen first quarter losses par back to less than -5%.
-Sosin Partners, (No. 1 in the survey), turned its -44% first guarter loss into a 9% gain.
-Legion Partners Comingled (No. 27), a small-cap activist fund, which had lost one-third of its value during the first quarter, clawed its way back to just a -3.8% loss.
+Sosin Partners, (No. 1 in the survey), turned its -44% first quarter loss into a 9% gain.
+Legion Partners Comingled (No. 27),